sudara/melatonin_blur/README.md

 In JUCE, graphics options are limited, as it's a cross-platform C++ framework.
 Yes, you could spin up an OpenGL context (deprecated and crusty on MacOS), but you lose a lot of conveniences working with the normal JUCE rendering.

-Basically, JUCE got me very close to having what I needed to happily make modern plugin UIs.
+JUCE + Stack Blur got me very close to having what I needed to happily make modern plugin UIs.
 This library was the last piece of the puzzle.

 ### What's up with the tests?